linudz/linudz.github.io/index.md

 Quantitative traits can variate considerably within and between species.
 Sometimes this variation comes from neutral evolution, sometimes is the consequence of selective pressure.

 # Lab Management
-As a Bioinformatics lab manager in the Navarro's group, I take care of several aspects of the bioinformatics routine in the lab.
+As a Bioinformatics lab manager in the Navarro's group, I take care of several aspects of the bioinformatics routine in the lab, from the HPC accounts to the pipeline creation supervision and bioinformatics training of lab interns.

 # Selected Publications
 A full list of my publications is available in my [Google Scholar](https://scholar.google.com/citations?user=Na2xNecAAAAJ&hl=it).
 Here I report just a few references that better explain what I am doing at the moment.